 3. Now the question is whether a Recovery Officer under DRT Act is a Revenue Officer within the meaning of section 17(2)(xii) of the Registration Act so that a certificate of sale granted by the Recovery Officer of DRT also does not require registration.

 3.2.
-Chapter IV of the ‘Recover of Debts due to Banks and Financial Institutions Act’ (DRT Act) dealing with ‘Recovery of debts determined by the Tribunal’ contains section 25 to 30.
-Section 29 provides that the provisions of 2nd. & 3rd.
+Chapter V of the Recovery of Debts Due to Bank and Financial Institution Act , 1993 (Now Recovery of Debts and Bankruptcy Insolvency resolution and bankruptcy of Individuals and partnership firms Act, 1993) [ for short DRT Act] dealing with ‘Recovery of debts determined by the Tribunal’ contains section 25 to 30A.
+Section 29 thereof provides that the provisions of 2nd. & 3rd.
 Schedule to the I. Tax Act and the Income tax (Certificate Proceedings) Rules, 1962 shall apply.
 As such, in the matter of recovery of Debts determined by the DRT the provisions of 2nd. & 3rd.
 Schedule of Income tax Act and Income Tax ( Certificate proceedings) Rules, 1962 apply.
 Therefore, a Recovery Officer under DRT Act exercises the same power which a Tax Recovery Officer can use under I. Tax Certificate Proceedings Rules and the 2nd. & 3rd. schedule.
-That being the position a Recovery Officer under DRT Act is equivalent to a Tax Recovery Officer under I. Tax Act.
-Consequently, Recovery Officer is a Revenue Officer within the meaning of section 17(2)(xii) of the Registration Act in the light of the Judgment of the Apex Court in the case of Smt.
-Shanti Devi.
+That being the position, a Recovery Officer under DRT Act is equivalent to a Tax Recovery Officer under I. Tax Act.
+Consequently, Recovery Officer under DRT Act is a Revenue Officer within the meaning of section 17(2)(xii) of the Registration Act in the light of the Judgment of the Apex Court in AIR 1991 Supreme Court 1880 (supra) .